baezortega/baezortega.github.io/_posts/2018-08-06-robust_regression.md

     ## [1] 8000    2

-Each column of `mu.cred` contains the MCMC samples of the `mu_cred` parameter (the posterior mean response) for each of the 20 *x* values in `x.cred`.
-Similarly, the columns of `y.pred` contain the MCMC samples of the randomly drawn `y_pred` values (posterior predicted response values) for the *x* values in `x.pred`.
+Each column of `mu.cred` contains the MCMC samples of the `mu_cred` parameter (the posterior mean response) for each of the 20 *x*-values in `x.cred`.
+Similarly, the columns of `y.pred` contain the MCMC samples of the randomly drawn `y_pred` values (posterior predicted response values) for the *x*-values in `x.pred`.
 What we need are the HPD intervals derived from each column, which will give us the higher and lower ends of the interval to plot at each point.
 We will also calculate the column medians of `y.pred`, which serve as posterior point estimates of the predicted response for the values in `x.pred` (such estimates should lie on the estimated regression line, as this represents the predicted mean response).

 ``` r
 mu.cred.hpd = apply(mu.cred, 2, function(mu) HPDinterval(as.mcmc(mu)))